 If you have Android and iOS (mobile devices, phones and tablets) for your point-of-sale, you should integrate to the mobile SDKs.
 See

 If you have fixed payment terminals (based on Windows or Linux operating systems) for your point-of-sale, you should use a direct integration.
 See

-Payment terminals are devices such as card payment devices, and any other device linked to IPC and capable of taking a payment.
+Payment terminals are devices such as card payment devices, and any other device linked to IPS and capable of taking a payment.
 For example, a cash register with one payment terminal, is one paypoint.
 A cash register with two payment terminals is two paypoints.

-Now is the time to start testing that the IPC and the payment terminals can communicate, and that you can take payments.
+Now is the time to start testing that the IPS and the payment terminals can communicate, and that you can take payments.
 Use the test payment terminal(s) and the test payment cards for this task.
 See the